From Community Giver to Business Seller: The Mindset Shift No One Talks About

 Honor Both Seasons

-I don't regret my nonprofit years - they shaped who I am and taught me how to serve with excellence.
-But I also don't apologize for building a profitable business that allows me to serve in new ways.
+I do not regret my nonprofit years.
+They shaped who I am and taught me how to serve with excellence.
+But I also do not apologize for building a profitable business that allows me to serve in new ways.
 Both seasons have value.

 • You can serve people AND build a profitable business